founder and honorary chairman

-The River Scheldt Pilots' Choir® was founded in Vlissingen on April 27th, 1971 by the present honorary chairman Albert Veldkamp.
+The River Scheldt Pilots' Choir® was founded in Vlissingen on April 27th, 1971 by the honorary chairman Albert Veldkamp.

 Pilots have a variety of leisure activities, such as sailing, playing football, acting and performing cabaret.